Copyright (c) 2014 The University of Manchester

 board_address = self._boot_ethernet_address

-key = (board_address, spinnaker_link_id)
+a_key = (board_address, spinnaker_link_id)

-if key not in self._spinnaker_links:
+if a_key not in self._spinnaker_links:

 raise KeyError(